 Computers trap dust and debris.
 If a computer tower sits on the floor, there are pets nearby or other environmental factors, the computer will get dirty faster, which can greatly impact its performance.
 To balance the heat generated by processing, computers have built in fans that suck in outside air, along with dust, dirt and grime.

 Before cleaning, turn off power and unplug your computer.

-A cheap and easy hack: Pick up a TV screen cleaning kit that includes spray, a cleaning brush and anti-static cloth to clean the computer’s exterior, keyboard, and screen (plus pull double duty cleaning your TV).
+Pick up a TV screen cleaning kit that includes spray, a cleaning brush and anti-static cloth to clean the computer’s exterior, keyboard, and screen (plus pull double duty cleaning your TV).
 Note: don’t spray liquid near the computer fan or other openings.
 It is also a good idea to keep a small can of compressed air near your desktop.
 Turn your keyboard upside down and spray out all the crumbs and dust that can make keys stick.
 Vacuum around (not inside) your computer.